 That’s not say there aren’t some good reasons to hop on the Trappist Ale Trail.
 You can track down a few beers that are not readily available elsewhere, a central tenet of most beer pilgrimages.
 Even for those beers that are available all over the world, like Westmalle Tripel and Orval, tasting fresh versions can be an eye-opening experience.
 Finally, their locations, which are spread all over the country, offer a great excuse to take in the varied regions that make up Belgium.
 If you are pressed for time and can only visit a couple I’d suggest Orval to walk around the beautiful grounds and taste a fresh version of one of the world’s most unique beers; La Trappe for the tour and the welcoming environment; and Westvleteren to track down one of the most elusive white whales of the beer world.

 In this post I focus on two Trappist breweries located on either side of the Belgium–Netherlands border: La Trappe and Westmalle.
-In part two I cover the Trappist breweries close to the French border: Orval, Chimay, and Westvleteren.
+In part two I cover the Trappist breweries in Wallonia: Orval, Chimay, and Rochefort.

 La Trappe – A Brief History